Your Cart (0)

 Week 1

 During those extra days in the hospital, you’ll stay on a liquid diet until your doctor clears you to eat solid foods.
-Major abdominal surgery often causes your bowels to stop working as smoothly as they used to and it may take a few days for things to return to normal.
-Gas-X is great for easing gas pain and bloating, and you may consider using a stool softener to help get things moving again.
-(Be sure to ask your doctor about this!)
+Major abdominal surgery often causes your bowels to stop working as smoothly as they used to, and it may take a few days for things to return to normal.
+Here are a few c-section recovery tips for your first week post op.

-You’ll also be encouraged to get out of bed and move.
+- Get out of bed and move.
 This isn’t necessarily comfortable, and in fact, it may seem impossible at first.
 But even just standing and flexing the muscles in your legs and feet can help encourage better blood flow and prevent blood clots from forming.

-At the end of your hospital stay, your doctor will give you specific instructions for how to best care for your incision area and also detail what activity restrictions you should follow.
-In general, you'll be advised not to lift anything heavier than your baby, submerge yourself in water, use tampons, or have sex for six weeks.
+- In general, you'll be advised not to lift anything heavier than your baby, submerge yourself in water, use tampons, or have sex for six weeks.

 During this first week, you’ll want to wear underwear that is comfortable and doesn’t put pressure on your incision area.
 Belly Bandit C-Section Recovery Briefs are specially designed to aid in C-section recovery.
 With light compression to encourage better blood flow, moisture-wicking material to keep your incision dry, and silver-infused fibers to help reduce odor, these are the perfect briefs to help you get through week one.

-Even though you didn’t have a vaginal birth, you’ll still have vaginal discharge, which is called lochia.
-A combination of extra blood, mucous, and tissue from your uterus, this is something all moms experience post-delivery.
-It usually lasts for about four to six weeks, starting heavy and then gradually tapering off.
 Make sure you're prepared to manage this postpartum bleeding!
 You may consider trying some our leakproof postpartum underwear, which is designed to absorb liquid and help you feel more secure and comfortable throughout your day.

 Week 2